AdobeDocs/release-notes.en/current.md

 ## Audience Manager {#aam}

+Fixes and features added to Audience Manager.

 ### Fixes and Improvements {#aam-fixes-and-improvements}

-* We fixed a bug in the Create Destination workflow where, upon selecting **Integrated Platforms** as Category, the Basic Information section would disappear and the workflow would be impossible to complete.
+* We fixed a bug in the [!UICONTROL Create Destination] workflow where, upon selecting **[!UICONTROL Integrated Platforms]** as Category, the Basic Information section would disappear and the workflow would be impossible to complete.
 (AAM-52397, AAM-52414)
 * We fixed a bug where the Create/edit destinations page would not load in the Apple Safari and Mozilla Firefox browsers.
 (AAM-51784)

 ## Experience Manager {#aem}